snaveenkumardev/Learning_Language/README.md

 # Learning_Language
-I am practicing the new learned programming languauge in this Repo.
+I practice the new learning programming language in this Repo.